kawa-kokosowa/sappho/README.md

 ![sappho in action](https://github.com/lillian-gardenia-seabreeze/sappho/blob/master/game-demo.gif)

 [Lillian Gardenia Seabreeze](http://about.lillian.link/) is this project's mom and owner.
+Be sure to checkout the `AUTHORS.md`!

 ## Design Philosophy